Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba Group Holding’s quarterly report demonstrated steady growth across key areas.
 The company’s revenue rose 7% compared with the same period last year.
 The main driver was the Taobao and Tmall e-commerce platforms, which recorded a 9% growth.
 The international e-commerce segment also showed resilience, rising by 22%, highlighting Alibaba’s ongoing efforts to expand globally.

-The Cloud Intelligence Group division remained one of the key growth contributors, with strong demand for AI-related products playing a crucial role.
+The Cloud Intelligence Group division remained one of the key contributors to growth, with strong demand for AI-related products playing a crucial role.

 However, despite these strong figures, the company’s net income fell short of analysts’ expectations, causing Alibaba’s shares in the US to drop around 7%.
 Additional pressure came from weakening consumer activity in China and intensifying competition.